sunrise-choir/ssb-flumeview-sql/README.md

 - Uses [knex](http://knexjs.org/) for powerful async queries.
 - Supports querying the db at any time.
 The db does not have to be up to date with the offset log.
 - Supports processing the offset log in chunks to control cpu use.
-- The [Schema](#Schema) models all the common relationships between messages.
+- The [schema](#Schema) models all the common relationships between messages.
 This enables some powerful queries that have been hard to do in the existing stack.
 - Decrypts private messages using [private-box](https://github.com/pietgeursen/private-box-rs) in rust.
 - Lots of knex helpers / sql views to use as building blocks for queries.
 - [FAST](#Performance).
 Fast to build the db.
 Fast to query.
 Benchmarked.